The Arroyo Link

 The Arroyo Seco is the “jewel in the Crown City’s park system,” yet it’s difficult to access without a car.

-The building of the 134, 210, and 710 freeways carved up and partially erased the path — and along with it, parks and historical sites — that people once traversed between Pasadena’s civic core and the Arroyo.
+The building of the 134, 210, and 710 freeways carved up and partially erased the path — and along with it, parks and historical sites — that people once traversed between Old Pasadena’s civic core and the Arroyo.

 The Arroyo Link proposes to uncover and rejuvenate that 1.5-mile path so that we can fully access and enjoy the nature and recreation offered in the Arroyo and beyond, along the regional L.A.
 River corridor to downtown L.A. and Long Beach.